sghpjuikit/player/README.md

   Starting the application for the first time will run a guide.
 Before you close it, read at least first couple of tips (like where to find the guide if you need it again...).

 Tips:
 - use tooltips!
 Cant stress enough.
 - If you get 'trapped' and 'locked in' with no idea what to do, press right ALT (layout edit mode) or click anywhere (mouse buttons often navigate) - once you get the hang of it, you will see how convenient it is.
 - widgets, popups and containers have informative "i" buttons that provide valuable info on possible course of action

-## Contact

-If, for whatever reason you want to get in touch, mail the address associated with this account.

 ### Contribution